 Serenity, courage & wisdom

-Essentially, this is what Reinhold Niebuhr called the Serenity Prayer.
-He was talking about wanting to find the serenity to accept what you cannot change, the courage to change what you can, and the wisdom to know the difference.
-You cannot know that ahead of time, until you actually gain repeated experience in many circumstances.
+I strive for the serenity to accept what I cannot change, the courage to change what I can, and the wisdom to know the difference.